OGS-Digital-Service/digital-services-utilities/README.md

 ### Also some minor opinons:
 1. Nunjucks as a templating language.
-2. markdown for page building.
+2. markdown and nunjucks for page building.
 3. as little js as possible in production.

 ## Some setup considerations for this theme